sdpython/onnx-array-api/_doc/tutorial/onnx_api.rst

 The development is usually driven by what they are used for.
 Each of them may not fully support all your needs and it is not always easy to understand the error messages they provide when something goes wrong.
-It is better to understand its own need fefore choosing one.
+It is better to understand its own need before choosing one.
 Here are some of the questions which may need to be answered.

 * ability to easily write loops and tests (control flow)